arabcoders/watchstate/README.md

 ```

 The reason is due to the way plex handle webhooks, And to know which webhook request belong to which server we have to
-identify the servers, The unify command will do the necessary adjustments to handle multi plex server setup. for more
+identify the backends, The unify command will do the necessary adjustments to handle multi plex server setup. for more
 information run.

 ```bash